Healthycell REM Sleep Review

 The short answer is no.

-The long answer is still no, just with a longer explanation.
-For me personally, the packaging is a deal-breaker, even if it’s needed to contain the microgel.
+For me personally, the Healthycell REM Sleep aid packaging is a bit of a deal-breaker, even if it’s needed to contain the microgel.
 I also didn’t like consuming the gel and feeling like I had to brush my teeth afterward to get rid of the strong taste.

-But I think it’s fair to say that if you’re not the world’s best sleeper, you’d hope to feel like you slept better when taking a sleep aid that costs that much.
+More importantly, I just didn’t feel like I slept better when I took it.
+I think it’s fair to say that if you’re not the world’s best sleeper, you’d expect to sleep better when taking a sleep aid that costs that much.

 Additional information